 Into the Future

 CVRTC is working with the Shippensburg Community Parks and Recreation Authority (SCPRA) to extend the Rail Trail into Franklin County by building a section of trail from the current terminus at Shippensburg Station to the SCPRA headquarters on Orrstown Road.
 A feasibility study has been completed and funding has been secured.
 An engineer is currently working on a final design plan.
+Various issues have caused delays but we are hopeful construction can start in 2025.

 Our new South Mountain Trolley Greenway committee is starting the long hard process to develop a trail along the route of the former Dillsburg Branch of the Cumberland Valley Railroad between Mechanicsburg and Dillsburg.